Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Becky Parsons first contacted me in late 2017 with this account of a haunting that had been taking place in her vacation home.
 She explained that, on the surface, the little bungalow appeared to be a dwelling like any other.
 It was only after beginning a minor remodeling project that Becky would realize that she had stirred up more than dust in her home away from home.

 A city girl all of her life, Becky had long dreamed of buying a place in either the mountains or somewhere near a body of water.
-After searching online for properties, she set her sights on a small cottage that was situated along the Virginia coastline.
-Not long after seeing the listing; she made arrangements to view the property.
+After searching online for properties, she set her sights on a small cottage situated along the Virginia coastline.
+Not long after seeing the listing, she made arrangements to view the property.

-Becky had fallen in love with the weathered looking house the first time she set foot inside the threshold.
+Becky fell in love with the weathered-looking house the first time she set foot inside the threshold.
 As she was being shown around, Becky could tell that the house had been vacant for a period of time.
 A thick layer of dust had collected on many of the surfaces and cobwebs could be seen dangling from the ceilings.
 It was small and certainly nothing fancy, but Becky knew that she need look no further; she was home.

-The lady who had shown Becky the house told her that the previous owner was her aunt who had recently passed away.
+The woman who showed Becky the house told her that the previous owner was her aunt who had recently passed away.
 The elderly woman had spent several months in a nursing facility prior to her death, which explained its neglected appearance.

 Becky remembers that she and the seller had gotten on quite well as they negotiated transferring ownership of the property.
 There had not been much haggling, since Becky had already made up her mind that she was buying the cottage regardless of the terms.
 In the end, a deal was struck that satisfied both parties.